Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Introduction

-Accordingly, the rest of the manuscript is structured as follows.
-We begin by presenting the theoretical formulation for the decomposition of pressure drop in a liquid-filled tube containing a single gas bubble, reviewing existing correlations~(Sec.\,\ref{sec:single}).
-We then reformulate the problem in dimensionless terms and extend the analysis to arbitrary bubble trains~(Sec.\,\ref{sec:tube}), which allows us to identify the dominant parameters governing the total pressure drop at the single-tube level~(Sec.\,\ref{sec:parameter}).
-Next, we analyze how the pressure drop in intermittent gas-liquid Taylor flow evolves across the parameter space~(Sec.\,\ref{sec:pressure-flow}), and we complement this analysis with a rigorous assessment of the theoretical bounds of model applicability~(Sec.\,\ref{sec:applicability}).
-In the slender-channel limit, we employ perturbation analysis to establish how a single gas bubble perturbs the system dynamics~(Sec.\,\ref{sec:asymptotics}), leading to deviations from Darcian behavior and enabling the derivation of a closed-form expression for the effective viscosity of the gas-liquid flow.
-We then extend this framework to a capillary bundle by introducing a statistical distribution of pore sizes.
-A dimensionless formulation of the problem allows us to derive an exact expression for the effective permeability of the bundle under single-phase flow conditions~(Sec.\,\ref{sec:bundle_adim}).
-Finally, we review existing models that describe the non-linear effective rheology of two-phase flow in porous media~(Sec.\,\ref{sec:comparison}), and show how our model captures the observed power-law relationship between flow rate and pressure drop~(Sec.\,\ref{sec:2phasebundle}), ultimately clarifying the combined influence of structural disorder and bubble distribution in determining the bulk flow behavior of two-phase systems in porous media.
+Accordingly, we first present the theoretical framework for decomposing the pressure drop in a liquid-filled tube containing a single elongated gas bubble, reviewing existing correlations~(Sec.\,\ref{sec:single}).
+We then extend this analysis to arbitrary bubble trains and recast the problem in dimensionless form~(Sec.\,\ref{sec:tube}), identifying the key parameters governing the total pressure drop across the tube~(Sec.\,\ref{sec:parameter}).
+Next, we examine how the pressure drop varies across the parameter space~(Sec.\,\ref{sec:pressure-flow}), and identify the model's applicability region~(Sec.\,\ref{sec:applicability}).
+In the slender-tube limit, perturbation analysis reveals how a single gas bubble alters the system dynamics~(Sec.\,\ref{sec:asymptotics}).
+Finally, we extend this framework to a capillary bundle by introducing a statistical distribution of pore sizes.
+After recasting the problem in dimensionless form~(Sec.\,\ref{sec:bundle_adim}), we show that our simplified model captures the same qualitative nonlinear pressure drop–flow rate scaling typical of two-phase flow in porous media~(Sec.\,\ref{sec:2phasebundle}), despite neglecting key complexities of real pore networks, such as pore connectivity, contact-line friction, and pinning dynamics.
 A summary discussion is provided in the concluding section~(Sec.\,\ref{sec:conclusion}).